dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

 BTW That C macro trick has no place in modern C++.
 You should be using templates meta-programming instead.
 There are ways to guarantee consistency between the Enum definitions and that data definition without needing a shared intermediate include file.
 Look into constexpr and static_assert().

 ---

-Variadic macros tricks | Codecraft (2014-11-25 11:49:02)

-[…] errors, laziness, or misunderstanding.
-I have previously blogged about how valuable this can be in eliminating encapuslation problems with enums, but I recently found another need for it.
-In my project to create a new programming language, I […]

----